 Please remove all rings and jewellery from the arm that is having the operation.
 Trust policy means that we are unable to operate with a ring on the side of the operation.
 If you are unable to remove the ring, we recommend that you ask a jeweller to cut the ring off.

 All wounds should be kept clean, dry and covered for 10 days after surgery.
 This allows normal wound healing to start and reduces the risk of infection.
 Once the stitches are removed the wound can be cleaned and left open to the air.
 Do not soak the wound for 2 weeks after surgery.
 During the healing process the wound is tender and often itchy.
 This is normal.
-The wound is healed at 2 weeks but takes around 6 -12 months to settle into a thin white non tender scar.
+The wound is usually healed at 2 weeks but takes around 6 -12 months to settle into a thin white non tender scar.

 When you have an operation, nerves on the skin surface are always divided in the wound.
 This can make the skin surface feel numb around the wound which can be permanent.
 It is very unusual for this to give any major problems, but you should be careful when handling hot or cold objects.

 Haematoma / persistent bleeding